Informatievlaanderen/VSDS-LDES-E2E-testing/tests/033.archiving/README.md

 # The LDES workbench can be used to archive the LDES Server

-TODOS:
-    Test with windows
-    Complete implementation of read archive when it exists

 This test verifies:
 - A file archive can be created from an LDES on the server using the workbench.
 - A server can be seeded from a file archive using the workbench.